 Glancing at my Fitbit I quickly realised that we had walked 38000 steps and were on target to match the 44000 from the day before, our legs were starting to tire but our minds were still fully set to explore mode.
 Budapest is very much a city to let your feet take the lead, from crossing the Chain bridge that adjoins Buda to Pest then climbing Castle hill to take in a bird’s eye view of the horizon with Parliament building at the centre.
-Of course, there are other means of finding your way around the city, for those less able or for those who do not enjoy marathon walks on a weekend break, but whichever way you choose to explore, be sure to observe your surroundings, this Eastern European city is full little surprises.
+Of course, there are other means of finding your way around during your 3 days in Budapest, for those less able or for those who do not enjoy marathon walks on a weekend break, but whichever way you choose to explore, be sure to observe your surroundings, this Eastern European city is full little surprises.

 As always a trusty Marco Polo guide was within easy reach in my backpack, with various pages covered in black Biro scrawls from a few days prior, pointing out places of interest and highlighting food recommendations.
 More recently, our travels have been much more like this, less structured and more go with the flow, less strict itinerary and more head to one point of interest then explore the surrounding area.
 For a city break of only 72 hours, some may see this as foolish, but for us, especially in Hungary, it worked, despite our tired feet telling a different story.
 Here’s our three day Budapest itinerary.